2betafactor/performance-reviews-software/src/content/posts/2023-07-09-top-10-best-360-degree-feedback-software-for-2023.md

 ![](/assets/performyard.png)

-* Pros: Customizable and flexible software to build out your perfect 360-degree feedback process.
+* Pros: Customizable and flexible software to build out your perfect 360 degree feedback process.
 * Cons: The interface can be overwhelming for new users.
 * Pricing: [PerformYard Contact](https://www.performyard.com/contact-us)
 * Website: [PerformYard](https://www.performyard.com/)